 Dubai National School, based in Al Twar, is one of two branches, the other based in Al Barsha.
 Just under 1,750 students attend the school; both girls and boys.
 Boys are separated from girls once they complete Grade 3 and start Grade 4.
 Just under 70% of pupils are Emirati, and almost all students are Arab nationals.

-Dubai National School Al Twar has been rated Good for the fourth year running in the 2018-19 KHDA inspection process.
-An abbreviated version of the inspection report can be found under the Inspection report tab.
-An update of this review will be completed once the full reports have been published.
+Dubai National School Al Twar has again been rated Good in the 2022-23 KHDA inspection process.
+The inspection report can be found under the Inspection report tab.
+An update of this review will be completed in due course.

 The story so far...